mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 12. Expand **Staging options** to include optional pre- or post-run Bash scripts that execute before or after the Nextflow pipeline execution in your environment.

-13. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+13. Use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

 14. Configure any advanced options described below, as needed.